bhavani1309/kubernetes-failure-predictor/README.md

 ---

-## 🤝 Team
+## Bhavani Thantanapalli
-Tricoders — Building self-healing Kubernetes clusters for the future.
+ — Building self-healing Kubernetes clusters for the future.